One question we often hear in the tradeline industry is “Do tradelines still work in 2023?”

 In addition, studies have shown that accounting for AU data helps make credit scoring models more accurate, so it is actually in FICO’s best interest to continue including all AU accounts in their credit scoring models.

-In working with thousands of consumers over the years, our results prove that in 2020, AU tradelines still remain an effective way to add information to an individual’s credit report, regardless of the relationship between the primary user and the authorized user.
+In working with thousands of consumers over the years, our results prove that in 2023, AU credit tradelines still remain an effective way to add information to an individual’s credit report, regardless of the relationship between the primary user and the authorized user.

 Given that FICO has already targeted the tradeline industry before, it makes sense to wonder whether tradelines will still work in the years to come if FICO eventually does succeed in coming up with a way to discriminate against certain AUs.

 Thankfully, we can rest assured in knowing that the tradeline business will be around for a long time.
 The reason that we can be sure of this is that the credit industry is extremely slow to adapt, so even if FICO were to roll out a new credit score model that can tell which AUs purchased their tradelines, it would take years, if not decades, for this new credit score to be adopted across the entire financial industry.
 Let us explain why this is the case.

 Credit scoring is a complicated process, and all lenders have their own guidelines when it comes to underwriting.
 FICO has many different scoring models, and the specific versions used to evaluate credit applicants vary widely between different industries and even between individual lenders within the same industry.